Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 Instead of following only predefined test cases, the tester controls the flow of testing and adapts it based on observations and discoveries.
 This approach is especially useful for investigating risks, learning how a feature behaves and uncovering defects that were not anticipated before execution began.

 A **test oracle** is a source of truth used to decide whether an observed result is correct.
-Examples include requirements, user documentation, business rules, a comparable product or reasonable user expectations.
+Examples include requirements, user documentation, application rules, a comparable product or reasonable user expectations.

 Exploratory testing can be guided by a **test charter**.
 A charter gives a testing session a clear mission without prescribing every test step.
 It can identify what should be explored, which risks deserve attention, and any relevant constraints or test data.